ItsRoyScott/Lite/README.md

 3. To be instructive on a wide range of features typically found in a 3D game engine.

-## Ideas for Improvement

-- Separate thread for rendering, i.e. "Render Thread".

-- Re-save converted models for faster loading.

-- Better logging mechanism: message box, log-to-file, filename / line, channels, in-game, etc.

-- A performance profiler.

-- A resource manager which handles all resource loading (possibly on a separate thread).

-- Xbox or Wii controller input.

-- Action mappings for input: "Jump" maps to VK_SPACE, etc.

-- Separate thread or threadpool for physics.

 # Tutorials

 ## Generic Utilities